GER Class G58

-The GER Class G58 (LNER Class J17) was a class of 0-6-0 steam tender locomotives designed by James Holden for the Great Eastern Railway in England.
+The GER Class G58 (LNER Class J17) is a class of 0-6-0 steam tender locomotives designed by James Holden for the Great Eastern Railway in England.
 The class consisted partly of new locomotives built from 1905 to 1911 and partly of rebuilds of the earlier GER Class F48 built from 1900 to 1903.
 The rebuilding started under GER auspices from 1921 and was continued by the London and North Eastern Railway (LNER) after grouping in 1923.

 History

 The earlier GER Class F48 were built between 1900 and 1903 and had round-top boilers; there were sixty of them.
 The G58 had Belpaire fireboxes, like those fitted to the F48 No. 1189, and later fitted to the Class D56 Claud Hamilton 4-4-0s.
 A further thirty of the Belpaire boiler type followed to form Class G58.

 Superheating

 The class was superheated between 1915 and 1932.
 From 1921, all the round-top boilers were replaced by the Belpaire type and the majority were of the superheated type.